Brad Noffsinger: Racing career

-He attempted to qualify in 1987 for the 1987 Winston Western 500 but failed to do so.
+Noffsinger attempted to qualify in 1987 for the 1987 Winston Western 500 but failed to do so.
 Noffsinger only led a single lap in his career while completing a total of 3555 laps or 5515.9 mi in his Cup career.
 During the 1988 NASCAR Winston Cup Series, Noffsinger would fail to qualify eight different times.
 His ambitions to race in the highest level of American stock car racing was ultimately marred by seven DNFs.

-During the 1994 Cup Series season, he would attempt to qualify at the 1994 Mello Yello 500, the 1994 AC-Delco 500 and the 1994 Slick 50 500.
+During the 1994 Cup Series season, Noffsinger would attempt to qualify at the 1994 Mello Yello 500, the 1994 AC-Delco 500 and the 1994 Slick 50 500.
 None of these attempts resulted in qualifying for the race.

 Road courses were Noffsinger's specialties; where he would finish an average of 15th place.
 His Achilles heel was at most intermediate tracks where a finish of 30th place was considered to be typical.

 Following his racing career, Noffsinger became a crew chief at the NASCAR Winston Cup level, working with Team Sabco during the mid-to-late 1990s.